ingSlonik/ocko/README.md

 Check "google.cz/":
     ✘ The property "statusCode" of request is not equal with defined.
 Defined: 200, response: 301.
     !
-Mails with errors is sanding to xxx@xxx.cz.
+Mails with errors are being sent to ing.fenix@seznam.cz.
 ```

 ### Example of received e-mail: